wwwaylon/wwwaylon.github.io/archive/2024-11-01-reguations.md

 - **Macro Use**: Macro use in Stata may be more limited than in SAS, but it’s crucial to document all steps, particularly for any custom scripts created for data handling or analysis.

 ### R
 - **Challenges and Customization**: Open-source tools like R require extra steps for compliance.
 In R, you may need to implement custom logging functions or use packages such as `validate` to ensure data integrity.
+Additionally, new versions of packages may require additional validation measures.
 - **Validation of Custom Code**: Every custom function, macro, or script needs rigorous documentation and validation to meet FDA standards ([read more here](https://www.r-project.org/doc/R-FDA.pdf)).

 ### Macros and Functions